MDF vs Particle Board: Which One Should You Choose?

-Welcome to my article about MDF vs Particle board!
+Welcome to my article about MDF board vs Particle board!

 When it comes to DIY woodworking projects, the materials you use are very important.

-MDF (Medium Density Fiberboard) and particle board are both pressed wood products that can be used to make shelving, furniture, cabinets and more.
+MDF board (Medium-density fiberboard) and particle board are both pressed wood products that can be used to make shelving, furniture, cabinets, and more.

 But they have their share of differences.
 So which is best for your needs?

-This article will explore the features, pros and cons of both MDF and particle board so you can choose which one is right for you.
+This article will explore the features, pros, and cons of both MDF board and particle board so you can choose which one is right for you.

 But first, a quick summary table so you can compare the two materials side by side.